Stanwell

 stanwell-tobacco-pipes.jpg

-Whereas most of these stories start with either an inspired young carver or a veteran leaving one of the big manufactures.
-Stanwell however a slightly different background Poul Nielsen has produced a range of wooden goods and with the outbreak of WWII he began making beech pipes.
-The English made briar smoked in Denmark became unobtainable during the war, as was Mediterranean briar.
-These pipes became popular with local smokers and Nielsen soon stopped producing other wooden goods.
+Whereas most pipe-making stories begin with a young carver or a veteran leaving a big manufacturer, Stanwell has a slightly different origin.
+Poul Nielsen initially produced wooden goods, but during WWII, he began making beech pipes.
+With English-made briar and Mediterranean briar becoming unobtainable, these pipes became popular with local smokers, and Nielsen soon stopped making other wooden products.

 Browse by Type